 - 1 Tablespoon non-dairy whey* (see how below); or pickling brine (choose any liquid food source of probiotics with a mild flavor, sauerkraut juice will even work; but nothing spicy or with garlic, obviously)

-- optional add-ins up to 2 Tablespoons maple syrup or honey, berries or dates; protein powder, collagen
+- optional add-ins up to 2 Tablespoons preferred sweetener, such as maple syrup or honey, berries or dates, protein powder; For Keto, Low Carb and Paleo: collagen

 In medium size ceramic or glass bowl combine 2 cups milk of choice with 2/3 cup chia seeds and whey (or kraut juice).
 Stir well.